da-n/node9000/README.md

 # node9000

-Alpha status framework to create Node.js applications with Docker, Express and React.
+Alpha status React framework to create Node.js applications with Docker, Express and React.
+Uses React and React-Router.

 ## Installing